jagilber/armServiceFabricStandalone/README.md

 # armServiceFabricStandalone
-arm template to deploy Service Fabric Standalone cluster into Azure
+(beta) arm template to deploy Service Fabric Standalone cluster into Azure

 ## required:
 - a self signed or trusted certificate stored in azure keyvault.